Kong/ngx_wasm_module/docs/DIRECTIVES.md

   accepts other units like `m`.
 - `eviction` defines the eviction policy in the event of unavailable space for storing new entries.
 Supported values are:
+  - `slru` (default): [SLRU eviction algorithm].
+When evicting existing items to make room for the new item, the least recently used entries of a similar size are picked first.
-  - `lru` (default): least recently used entries are evicted until enough space is available for storing the new item.
+  - `lru`: LRU eviction algorithm.
+Least recently used entries are evicted until enough space is available for storing the new item.
   - `none`: no eviction policy.
 Attempting to insert into a full memory zone will result in an error code produced by the host API, to be interpreted by the language SDK.